metaphacts/metaphactory-docker-compose/README.md

 * **Linux** If you want to connect to a SPARQL endpoint accessible only on the docker hostmachine, e.g. http://localhost:5828/myDB/query, please identify the IP of your docker0 network using the following command `ip -4 addr show scope global dev docker0 | grep inet | awk '{print $2}' | cut -d "/" -f 1`.
 In the file `my-deployment/docker-compose.overwrite.yml` uncomment the line `extra_hosts` and the line below and put the IP of your docker0 network behind 'hostmachine:', e.g. - hostmachine:172.17.0.1.
 Now, the SPARQL endpoint is accessible via http://hostmachine:<port>/<path>, for example http://hostmachine:5820/myDB/query.
 Use this URL in your repository setup.
 * **Mac/Windows** (for development purposes only) The host is accessible using the pre-configured hostname `host.docker.internal` from docker version 18.03 onwards.

+## Connecting a Git Storage for Knowledge Graph Asset Management

+As part of Asset Management metaphactory supports maintining versions of assets (e.g. ontologies or vocabularies) in a central Git repository.
+To enable version control it is required to configure and connect to such a Git Storage.
+The detailed steps for doing so are described in https://help.metaphacts.com/resource/Help:AssetStorageConfig.

 ## Activating GraphScope

 GraphScope can be activated as additional service in the docker-compose setup by adding `:./docker-compose.graphscope.yml` as additional configuration include to the `COMPOSE_FILE` definition in the `.env` file (prior to the `:./docker-compose.overwrite.yml` entry).